wealthkernel/api-documentation-guides/docs/portfolios/Basics.md

 Deposits and withdrawals will be invested/disinvested according to the configured model.
 The portfolio will be periodically rebalanced to compensate for drift.

+### Single product mandate

+Deposits will be invested only in the configured ISIN.

 ### Null mandate

 No trades will be executed.